 To understand the outcomes of $BM’s financial coaching, we examined clients’ credit data before and after coaching and compared changes for $BM clients with changes for a matched comparison group with similar baseline attributes.

 - $BM clients took more active steps to improve their financial well-being and creditworthiness than a comparison group.
 The clients were more likely to bring accounts that had previously late or delinquent debts back into good standing (called “curing”), to reduce more of their debt in collections, reduce their credit card utilization rates, and raise their credit scores.

 - $BM clients are taking advantage of their improved creditworthiness by adopting new forms of debt.
 About a year after their first session, the share of $BM clients with a credit card and with a student loan increased more than the comparison group.

 What Lessons Does $tand By Me Offer Others Interested in Financial Coaching?

-The $BM program offers a unique and compelling example of program design that other states and localities could consider when developing financial coaching programs:
+The $BM program offers a unique and compelling example of program design that other states and localities could consider when developing financial coaching programs.

 - The program is accessible to all residents in Delaware without eligibility restrictions.
-This may help reduce some of the real or perceived stigma people feel when seeking help.

 - The services are free, meaning that even those with very limited means can participate.
-The program has served nearly 16,000 Delawareans with financial coaching—a large figure for a small state, especially for a program that started in 2010.

-- The program emphasizes a culture of performance management and results orientation. $BM has developed a customized data system for tracking clients and coaches.
-This translates into monthly coaching benchmarks to demonstrate coaching activity.
+- The program emphasizes a culture of performance management and results orientation.